jkrumbiegel/ReadableRegex.jl/README.md

 Some constructs from Base Julia are useful to express building blocks of regular expression.
 You can define `Base.convert(::Type{RegexString}, obj)` to use these directly in ReadableRegex expressions.
-All building block functions call `convert` on their inputs.
+All building block functions call `convert` on their inputs, and so does the multiplication operator `*`.

 Some predefined examples: